cynick/hoffmanavenuesoftware/wip/mspiff.md

 ---

-I am a big fan of the Minneapolis/Saint Paul International Film Festival.
+I am a big fan of the Minneapolis/Saint Paul International Film Festival.<br>
 For the past 17 years, I've purchased a Gold Pass and tried to see as many films as I could.
 MSPIFF is very large, and it keeps getting bigger.

-And as it grows, it gets more complex.
+And as it has grown, it has gotten more and more complex.
-As opposed to smaller festivals that only have a single screen, and therefore a person of stamina could see every film, MSPIFF typically has films running on five screens at the same time, meaning that super-consumer has to make choices.
+As opposed to smaller festivals that only have a single screen, and therefore a person of stamina could see every film, MSPIFF typically has films running on five screens at the same time, meaning that a superfan has to make some choices.

 The interesting twist is that most films usually have two screenings, which leads to an enormous number of ways to see the films.